0010SS/0010ss.github.io/_pages/education.md

 Beyond academics, I co-founded the **SCIE Tai-Chi Club** to introduce the ancient practice of Tai Chi, which has significantly benefited my physical and mental well-being in the past 4 years, to our international school community.
 My commitment to school life extends to my upcoming role on the **Student Executive Leadership Team**, where I will collaborate with the school's management to enhance the campus environment and student life, overseeing the **Student Leadership Body** of more than 100 vibrant student leaders.

 My academic journey reached a milestone when I received the **Top in China** award for IGCSE Computer Science, an achievement made possible through years of sharing my study resources with classmates.
-Below are the notes and resources I've created that encompass several IG and AS subjects.
+Below are the notes and resources I've created that cover several IG and AS subjects.
 Hope you find them helpful!

 ### Resources